OMW Lancer Review – OMG this is good.

 Similarly, it is rocking 12s4p Samsung 50S battery ( 864WH – 20AH)

-Unlike Evolve Renegade, however, the Calvary is using DKP Trucks, meaning it wasn’t a hardcore off-road board but instead was designed to be as easy to turn as possible.
+Unlike Evolve Renegade, however, the Cavalry is using DKP Trucks, meaning it wasn’t a hardcore off-road board but instead was designed to be as easy to turn as possible.

 DKP of the OMW Calvary

-While we are still working to put the Calvary through the paces, it looks very very promising and is an alternative worth considering before pulling the trigger on the pricey $2,499 Evolve.
+While we are still working to put the Cavalry through the paces, it looks very very promising and is an alternative worth considering before pulling the trigger on the pricey $2,499 Evolve.

-If you are interested in buying the OMW Calvary be sure to check out our affiliate discount link here and use code: “ESKATEHQ” to receive $30 off during checkout.
+If you are interested in buying the OMW Cavalry be sure to check out our affiliate discount link here and use code: “ESKATEHQ” to receive $30 off during checkout.

 It will help you get a small monetary discount and help us out too.
 On top of that, you’ll be tagged as an Electric Skateboard HQ customer and probably be treated better.
 Cheers!